Near-realtime Facial Animation by Deep 3D Simulation Super-Resolution: Experiments and Evaluation

 \section{Experiments and Evaluation}

-We report performance metrics in terms of reconstruction speed (Sec. \ref{ss:eval_speed}) and as well as quantitative and qualitative reconstruction errors (Sec. \ref{ss:eval_recon}).
+We report performance metrics in terms of reconstruction speed (Section \ref{ss:eval_speed}) and as well as quantitative and qualitative reconstruction errors (Section \ref{ss:eval_recon}).
 We use the unseen performances in the test set to evaluate the generalization capacity of the trained model.
-We also evaluate our framework's ability to generalize to unseen dynamics and forces (Sec. \ref{ss:eval_beyond}).
+We also evaluate our framework's ability to generalize to unseen dynamics and forces (Section \ref{ss:eval_beyond}).
+Additionally, we present the experimental results pertaining to the utilization of blendshape inputs as a substitute for the low-resolution physics-based simulator in generating the input low-resolution tetrahedral mesh (Section \ref{ss:blendshape}).

 We also conduct ablation experiments.
-In Sec. \ref{appendix:coarser}, we explore the trade-offs in the reconstruction performance of our model when trained using the coarser low-resolution volumetric mesh capable of attaining the \textit{true} real-time end-to-end animation at \fpsEndToEndCoarser{} as compared to our recommended \textit{near} real-time at \fpsEndToEnd{}.
-In Sec. \ref{ss:abl_architecture}, we explore how the submodules of our framework, namely Feature Encoding and Coordinate-based Upsampling modules, contribute to the reconstruction accuracy and, in Sec. \ref{ss:locality_parameters}, evaluate the effects of using different interpolation neighbors $\mathcal{N}_j$ for the Coordinate-based Upsampling network and different neighbors $k$ for the $k$-NN graph from the Feature Encoding network.
-Then in Sec. \ref{ss:ablation_correlation}, we qualitatively evaluate the correlations among different parts of the face learned by the EdgeConv layers in the Feature Encoding submodules.
-Additionally in Sec. \ref{appendix:eval_self_col}, we explore our framework's ability to approximate self-collisions between the upper and lower lips.
+In Section \ref{appendix:coarser}, we explore the trade-offs in the reconstruction performance of our model when trained using the coarser low-resolution volumetric mesh capable of attaining the \textit{true} real-time end-to-end animation at \fpsEndToEndCoarser{} as compared to our recommended \textit{near} real-time at \fpsEndToEnd{}.
+In Section \ref{ss:abl_architecture}, we explore how the submodules of our framework, namely Feature Encoding and Coordinate-based Upsampling modules, contribute to the reconstruction accuracy, and, in Section \ref{ss:locality_parameters}, evaluate the effects of using different interpolation neighbors $\mathcal{N}_j$ for the Coordinate-based Upsampling network and different neighbors $k$ for the $k$-NN graph from the Feature Encoding network.
+Then in Section \ref{ss:ablation_correlation}, we qualitatively evaluate the correlations among different parts of the face learned by the EdgeConv layers in the Feature Encoding submodules.

+In addition, we investigate our framework's capability to approximate self-collisions between the upper and lower lips in Section \ref{appendix:eval_self_col}, and we conduct ablation experiments to assess the impact of incorporating higher degrees of wrinkle details on the target surface mesh in Section \ref{appendix:wrinkles}.